Mechachleopteryx/Babelverse/README.md

 ## This is where the library of Babel begins.

-### Legend -- this universe's alphabet, no punctuation, no zed.
+### Legend -- this universe's alphabet, no punctuation, no aed.
 abcdefghijklmnopqrstuvwxya